geodynamics/aspect/cookbooks/shell_simple_2d/doc/shell_simple_2d.md

-The model we have chosen has a number of inadequacies that make it not very realistic (some of those happened more as an accident while playing with the input file and weren&rsquo;t a purposeful experiment, but we left them in because they make for good examples to discuss below).
+The model we have chosen has a number of inadequacies that make it not very realistic (some of those happened more as an accident while playing with the input file and weren't a purposeful experiment, but we left them in because they make for good examples to discuss below).
 Let us discuss these issues in the following.